snehasagar/MVVM-Room-Demo/README.md

    }

-   #Steps to Use This App:
+   # Steps to Use This App:

    1.Enter UserName and Password and enter Register Button for first time using.

    2.Once you Register ,user will navigate to UserList Screen.

    3.Next time when you come to this App, just use registed username and password and click login .

+   # NOTE: Use Your Google API Key to interect with Map.